Noobler28/MM2-Collection-Manager/README.md

 RealTime - You enable auto scan and open your Inventory on MM2, it will monitor your screen and with image recognition, add the items to the collection
 ScreenShots - You can take screenshots of your inventory and input them into the auto scan, this will do the same as option 1 and add the items to the collection

-~~ Trading Tracker Tab ~~
-Easily track your trades and the weapon value, to see if it is W/L/F

 # Tracker
 Input the items you gave and recieved into the respective boxes and click the button to add the trade to the tracker